The EPA Is Rolling Back California Emissions Standards -- Here’s Why That Matters

 California, the joke goes, is basically its own country.
 With roughly 10 percent of the total population of the U.S., the Golden State is home to three of the nation’s 10 largest cities, 53 representatives in the House of Representatives, and a state government that often holds the power to effect change on a federal level.
-Like, for example, Cali’s stringent vehicle emissions standards — which are stricter than federal requirements and have strong-armed car manufacturers into making more environmentally-friendly vehicles.
+Take, for example, California’s stringent vehicle emissions standards — which are stricter than federal requirements and have essentially strong-armed car manufacturers into making more environmentally-friendly vehicles.

 But if the Trump administration has its way, those standards may soon be a thing of the past.
-As predicted by both CNN and Reuters, the Environmental Protection Agency along with National Highway Traffic Safety Administration (under the direction of the President) has revoked California’s right to set emissions standards as part of a larger push to roll back Obama-era emissions standards.
+According to both CNN and Reuters, the Environmental Protection Agency along with National Highway Traffic Safety Administration (under the direction of the President) has moved to revoke California’s right to set emissions standards as part of a larger push to roll back Obama-era emissions standards.

 The rule, if enacted, will “bar California from setting fuel efficiency standards or requiring zero-emission vehicles” from manufacturers, which could have far-reaching consequences not just for the state of California but for the entire U.S. Here’s why.